Table of contents

 5. Development

 Workforce development begins with a continuous learning approach that views each day and task as a chance to improve a skill or discover something new.
 Empower employees to pursue development opportunities, whether that takes the form of reimbursement for a seminar or covering the cost of tuition for an advanced degree.
-You should also encourage knowledge sharing within your organization through coaching and regular meetings where employees can share their hard won experiences.
-And providing recognition to those who achieve their development goals will keep your employees motivated to learn.
+Providing recognition to those who achieve their development goals will keep your employees motivated to learn.

 6. Separation

-However, an employee’s departure doesn’t have to be a negative experience.
+An employee’s departure doesn’t have to be a negative experience.
 Instead, view it as a learning opportunity — and a chance to turn your former employee into a lifelong advocate for your company.
 Change your perspective and start treating the goal of the offboarding process as helping the employee take the next steps of their career journey with dignity and confidence.
 You’ll find that this approach will pay regular dividends for your organization for years to come.
-And the data you gain from surveying departing team members will help you keep optimizing the entirety of the employee life cycle.

 7. Advocacy

 Just because someone has left your organization doesn’t mean the relationship between them and the organization ends.
-People stay in touch with their former colleagues and continue spreading words about their past working experiences.
-Positive former employees can become vital supporters of your employer brand, and it is crucial that organizations keep in touch with their old employees and keep the good memories going.
-For example, employers can reach out to old employees on their birthdays or holidays to let them know that they still have your support even after they move on.
-A robust alumni program can also help bring former employees together, offer current employees new networking opportunities, and help your organization gain a boost in employer brand and reputation.
+People stay in touch with their former colleagues and continue spreading the word about their past working experiences.
+Positive former employees can become vital supporters of your employer brand, and it’s crucial that organizations keep in touch with their old employees and keep the good memories going.

 Challenges and solutions of the employee life cycle

-Categorizing employees into distinct stages of the cycle can be a cookie-cutter exercise and create a narrow vision on the employee experience.
-Below are some challenges of the employee life cycle and solutions that can help the HR team overcome while still referring to the framework when needed.
+Categorizing employees into distinct stages of the cycle can be a cookie-cutter exercise and create a narrow vision of the employee experience.
+Below are some challenges of the employee life cycle and solutions that can help the HR team overcome them while still referring to the framework when needed.

 1. Employees as individuals, not workers

-People spend one-third of their lives at work, and while it is easy to see your employees as merely workers, their lives outside of work largely affect their career journey and how they are as an individual.
-Whether it is celebrating a birthday or reaching an important milestone like buying a new house, employees experience many moments in their personal lives that the employee life cycle does not reflect.
+Whether it’s celebrating a birthday or reaching an important milestone like buying a new house, employees experience many moments in their personal lives that the employee life cycle does not reflect.
 A deep understanding of your employees’ wants and needs comes from a sense of belonging and a trusting relationship with their manager.
-Our AWI Belonging Blueprint helps HR leaders and managers understand what sense of belonging means to employees and how to foster it so that employees are encouraged to be their true selves at work.

 2. Micro-moments at work

-The employee life cycle can group employees into a one-size-fits-all bucket and assume they all have one career path, development journey, and work styles.
-However, the employee experiences are more meaningful and diverse than that.
-Instead of asking which stage your employees are in, ask them about their micro-learnings and recognize their small efforts and improvements.
-Employees want to feel acknowledged for their efforts even if they don’t achieve every goal.
-Instead of rigidly following the employee life cycle model, an employee recognition software can help HR leaders and managers track employees’ progress and learnings meaningfully, and recognize micro-moments at work to show employees your support every step of the way.
+Employees want to feel acknowledged for their efforts, even if they don’t achieve every goal.
+Instead of rigidly following the employee life cycle model, employee recognition software can help HR leaders and managers track employees’ progress and learnings meaningfully and recognize micro-moments at work to show employees your support every step of the way.

 Taking control of the employee life cycle

-After you’ve got a grasp on the employee life cycle at your company, you’ll want to start impacting it for the better, and recognition is the best way to positively affect every stage.
+Once you’ve got a grasp on it at your company, you’ll want to start impacting it for the better, and recognition is the best way to positively affect every stage.
 Achievers Recognize, an award-winning employee recognition platform, makes showing appreciation to others a seamless, enjoyable part of the everyday work experience.
-Customers who use Achievers Recognize are:
+Achievers customers are leaders in building a strong, engaging workplace culture.

 - 33% more likely to rate their employer brand higher than customers of Achievers’ competitors.